nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 Enaml supports Scintilla themes defined as simple Python dictionaries.

-The keys of the theme dict are strings which name a syntax. e.g.,
+The keys of the theme dictionary are strings which refer to a syntax. e.g.,

 ```python
 {